davet2001/3dPrintedLcdBezels/README.md

-# LED display module Bezel
+# LED Display Module Bezel
 A 3D printable bezel for an sh1107 OLED display module.

 No screws required, clips in!